brycepoeter/tftp_server/README.md

 For instance, if DATA 2 is received, ACK 2 is sent.
 If DATA 2 is received again, that means ACK 2 was not received by client.
 ACK 2 is re-transmitted.
 If DATA 3 is received, the ACK 2 retransmission was received.
 ACK 3 is sent, and DATA 4 is expected.
 And so forth until the transaction either times out or is completed.

 Data is sent in 512-byte increments with a 4-byte header.
 The first time a data field is less than 512 bytes is an indication that the transfer has been completed.

-Using this Server
+#### Using this Server

 This server takes two arguments from command line, the first being port number and the second being timeout in milliseconds.
 The port number is the port on which the server will listen for incoming transmissions.
-When a RRQ/WRQ comes in, the server will handle the RRQ/WRQ on a new port between 1024 and 65535 and continue listening for new requests on the port the user specified.
+When a RRQ/WRQ comes in, the server will handle the RRQ/WRQ on a new port between 4000 and 8000 and continue listening for new requests on the port the user specified.
 The timeout is the time in milliseconds the server will wait for a response before retransmitting the last DATA/ACK it sent.

 Sample usage:

 $ python tftp_server.py (port) (timeout)

 You can test the server using a tftp client in Terminal.
 Sample command sequence:

 $ tftp
+tftp> connect (server IP) (server port)
+tftp> binary
+tftp> verbose
-tftp> connect (server IP) (server port) tftp> binary tftp> verbose tftp> get sample.txt destination.txt / put sample.txt
+tftp> get sample.txt destination.txt / put sample.txt

+#### Testing

+You can test the server's performance using the included .jar file.
+Placing this in between your client and this server will allow you to test performance with a certain amount of dropped packets.

+Sample usage of test server:

+$ java -jar udpproxy.jar (port) (tftp-server-IP) (tftp-port) (packet-drop-rate)
+(e.g. $ java -jar udpproxy.jar 8080 SERVER-IP 8001 0.1)

+Once that is established, point TFTP client at (port) and run the command.

-Acknowledgements
+#### Acknowledgements

-I wrote this code as part of Dave Sahota's Networks Winter 2021 class in the MPCS at the University of Chicago.
-While the code here is all mine, it is underpinned by Dave's instruction, and he provided the specific commands for using the tftp command-line client.
+This project was completed as part of Dave Sahota's Networks Winter 2021 class in the MPCS at the University of Chicago.
+While the Python code here is all mine, it is underpinned by Dave's instruction, and he provided the resources linked above, the .jar file for testing, and the specific commands for using the tftp command-line client.